-Sports & Spinal Albury has Osteopath’s who regularly use dry needling.
+Sports & Spinal Albury Wodonga has Osteopath’s who regularly use dry needling.
 Our therapists have completed additional training to ensure we are providing clients with dry needling, aimed solely at getting our client the best treatment outcomes whilst providing relief in the safest possible way, as taught by industry experts.

+Dry needling can be effective in the treatment of a variety of conditions.
 Muscle spasm is often a significant contributing factor to pain and dysfunction experienced by patients, so by eliciting a response by the nervous system, dry needling can aid in pain management and recovery.

 When performed by an experienced practitioner, dry needling may have numerous health benefits including:

 - Relaxing taut bands of muscle fibres (myofascial trigger points)

 - Decreasing pain and reliance on pain medications

 Common conditions that can benefit from dry needling include, but are not limited to; neck, upper and lower back pain, shoulder and arm pain (rotator cuff, tennis elbow, carpal tunnel, golfer’s elbow), headaches (including migraines and tension-type headaches), and hip, buttock and leg pain (sciatica, quadriceps and hamstrings strains, calf tightness/spasms).

 Although it may sound scary, dry needling is relatively pain free!
 Most patients do not feel the needles while they are in and some barely even feel them being inserted (in many cases, patients will report that deep tissue massage is far worse in terms of pain than dry needling).
 Dry needling may elicit a local twitch response in the muscle which may result in a very brief painful response; some patients describe this as a little electric shock while others describe it as more of a cramping sensation.
 There is a therapeutic response that occurs with the production of these local twitch responses and they are considered a beneficial and desirable reaction.